 The application requirements listed here are applicable to the following programs:

 - Clinical Psychology PhD: Fresno, Los Angeles, San Diego and San Francisco

 - Clinical Psychology PsyD: Fresno, Los Angeles, Sacramento, San Diego and San Francisco

 - Doctoral Respecialization in Clinical Psychology: Fresno, San Diego and San Francisco

-- Dual Clinical Psychology PhD or PsyD and Organizational Behavior MA: Fresno
+- Joint Clinical Psychology PhD or PsyD and Organizational Behavior MA: Fresno

 Our Clinical Psychology doctoral programs offer the following concentrations, for most programs, specific to the program and campus to which you are applying.
 Please indicate your interest in one of these concentrations in the space provided on the online application.
 This is optional, except for applicants to the Los Angeles campus Clinical PhD and PsyD programs, which require applicants to indicate an emphasis area.

 Clinical Psychology PhD